fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

       (Pause 1.5))
     ```

-    > Here we are creating a defloop that will give our coin a random X  value and reset its y value.
-It will do this every 1.5 seconds.
-This means that our coin will randomly spawn, fall and then 1,5 seconds later, randomly spawn and fall again.
+Remember to `Step` into your loop in your main wire.

     ```{.clojure .annotate linenums="1"}
     (Step  random-coin) ;; (1)
     ```

-    1. Remember to Step into your loop in your main wire

 === "Full Code So Far"